-Smith considers the design process as individual as the designers themselves, "Maybe just the basic intentions of the designers vary, ranging between architect as artist and expressionist and architect as catalyst and DESIGN MYTHS problem solver.
-But I don't think you could slot men or says, because an emphasis on the physiological roles of although Smith allows that a focus on detail is the role women (child-bearing and feeding) is part of the same mechanism which is used to limit the participation of women in the public arena.
+Smith considers the design process as individual as the designers themselves.
+"Maybe just the basic intentions of the designers vary, ranging between architect as artist and expressionist and architect as catalyst and problem solver.
+But I don't think you could slot men or women entirely into either category."

+Treadwell points out that women architects are faced with a unique dilemma.
+The affirmation of "women's values" tends to ground women in their biology, she says, because an emphasis on the physiological roles of women (child-bearing and feeding) is part of the same mechanism which is used to limit the participation of women in the public arena.